 What Else Hurts?

-The Question of the Week posed on September 15 was, “What is the Biggest or Most Common Physical Issue that Affects Your Riding?”
+The Question of the Week we posed was, “What is the Biggest or Most Common Physical Issue that Affects Your Riding?”
 RBR readers responded:

 - Saddle Discomfort / Saddle Sores – 135 votes, 20.5%

 - Upper Back, Shoulder, Neck Pain / Discomfort – 115 votes, 16.8%

 - Numb / Painful Hands – 108 votes, 15.9%

 - Something Else – 97 votes, 14.6%